lashleigh/nomads/README.md

 you have to do is save it in the database and create an image by the same name.

 **WARNING**

-When people leave suggestions the type is stored via the `icon_id`, be careful removing icons after your project is public.
+When people leave suggestions the type is stored in the database via the `icon_id`, be careful deleting icons after your project is public.
+You'll need to reassign the `icon_id` for the effected suggestions.

 ## Twitter
 On the home page there is a twitter feed off to the right.
 You can make that